amiltner/LensSynth/papers/SymmetricLenses/response_popl19.md

         Why does a fixed distribution work?
         Will knowing the data distribution help?

-BCP: Difficult, or impossible???
-It is difficult (impossible) to prove that our information-theoretic measure is better than all possible "syntactic" metrics, but our experiments show that it performs well.
+It is impossible to prove that our information-theoretic measure is better than all possible "syntactic" metrics, but our experiments show that it performs well.
 In particular, it outperforms simple syntactic heuristics.
 More important is the fact that our heuristic is based on a